-- 6.2.1 Allowable roster size is to be determined by the competition committee.
-At the Special Olympics World Games, roster may not exceed 12 players, and a minimum of 10 is recommended (eight field players and two goalies recommended).
-Unified teams must follow Roster rules set in Sport Rules Article 1. - 6.2.2 Players - 6.2.2.1 Eight field players and two goalies is the recommended minimum roster size. - 6.2.2.2 Players may be field players or goalkeepers.
-No other players than those noted in the match record are allowed to participate in the match or ne in their own substitution zones.

-- 6.2.2.3 During play, at the most five players in each team, including only one goalkeeper, may be on the rink simultaneously. - 6.2.2.4 For the referees to start a match, each team shall have at least four field players and a properly equipped goalkeeper, or forfeiture will occur. - 6.2.2.4.1 Referees will abide by federation rules to establish the minimum number of players on a field during play.
-Unified roster ratios must be set by competition management. - 6.2.2.5 Substitution of players - 6.2.2.5.1 Substitution of players may take place at any time and an unlimited number of times during a match. - 6.2.2.5.2 All substitutions shall take place in the team's own substitution zone.
-A player leaving the rink has to be on his way passing over the board before a substitute may enter the rink.
-An injured player leaving the rink outside their own substitution zone must not be replaced until play is interrupted. - 6.2.2.6 Goalkeeper regulations - 6.2.2.6.1 All goalkeepers shall be marked in the match record. - 6.2.2.6.2 The marking shall be made with a "G" in the margin.
+- 6.2.1 Roster Size - 6.2.1.1 Allowable roster size is to be determined by the Competition Committee.
+At the Special Olympics World Games, the roster size may not exceed 12 players. - 6.2.2 Players - 6.2.2.1 Each team is allowed to use a minimum of eight players and a maximum of 12 players including two goalkeepers.
+These shall be noted in the match record. - Players may be field players or goalkeepers.
+No other players than those noted in 6.2.2.2 the match record are allowed to participate in the match or be in their own substitution zones. - 6.2.2.3 During play, at the most six players in each team, including only one goalkeeper, may be on the rink simultaneously. - 6.2.2.4 For the referees to start a match, each team shall have at least five field players and a properly equipped goalkeeper, or the final score shall be 5-0 to the non-offending team.
+During play, each team must be able to play with at least four players, or the match shall be stopped and the final score shall be 5-0 to the non-offending team, or the achieved result of this is more advantageous for the non-offending team. - 6.2.3 Substitution of players - Substitution of players may take place at any time and an unlimited number of times 6.2.3.1 during a match. - All substitution shall take place in the team's own substitution zone.
+A player leaving 6.2.3.2 the rink has to be on his way passing over the board before a substitute may enter the rink.
+An injured player leaving the rink outside his own substitution zone must not be replaced until play is interrupted. - 6.2.4 Particular regulations for goalkeepers - 6.2.4.1 All goalkeepers shall be marked in the match record. - 6.2.4.2 The marking shall be made with a "G" in the margin.
 A player marked as goalkeeper must not participate as a field player, with a stick, during the same match.
 If a team due to injury or penalty has to replace the goalkeeper with a field player, they have a maximum of three minutes to properly equip the substitute, but none of this time must be used for warming up.
-The new goalkeeper shall be marked in the match record, and the time of the change shall be noted. - 6.2.2.6.3 The goalkeeper can at any time by substituted with a field player. - 6.2.2.6.4 If a goalkeeper entirely leaves his goal crease during play, he shall, until he returns, be considered a field player, yet without a stick.
+The new goalkeeper shall be marked in the match record, and the time of the change shall be noted. - 6.2.4.3 If a goalkeeper entirely leaves his goal crease during play, they shall, until they return, be considered a field player, yet without a stick.
 This does not apply in connection with a throw-out.
 A goalkeeper is considered to have entirely left the goal crease when no part of their body touches the floor inside the goal crease.
 The goalkeeper is, however, allowed to jump within his own goal crease.
-The lines belong to the goal crease. - 6.2.2.7 Team Captain regulations - 6.2.2.7.1 Each team shall have a team captain, who shall be marked in the match record. - 6.2.2.7.2 The marking shall be made with a "C" in the margin.
+The lines belong to the goal crease.

+- 6.2.5 Particular regulations for team captains - 6.2.5.1 Each team shall have a team captain, who shall be marked in the match record. - 6.2.5.2 The marking shall be made with a "C" in the margin.
 Change of the team captain may only take place in case of injury, illness or match penalty, and has to be noted with time in the match record.
-A replaced team captain must not function again as team captain during the same match. - 6.2.2.8 Team Staff
+A replaced team captain must not function again as team captain during the same match.